What Is Dim Sum? The Story of a Chinese Cultural Tradition

 #3 Shrimp and pork cup dumplings (Shu mai)

 Shu mai is another popular type of steamed dim sum.
 Shu mai has a cup-like shape with a flower-shaped top.
-It uses a lye water dough for its wrapper which typically yellow in colour.
-The filling may differ by recipe, but in general, you can find a combination of shrimp, ground pork, scallion, ginger, and black mushroom within.
+It uses a lye water dough for its wrapper which is typically yellow.
+The filling may differ by recipe, but in general, you can find a combination of shrimp, ground pork, scallion, ginger, and black mushrooms within.
 It is also common for a garnish of fish roe or diced carrot to be placed at the top to create an orange dot.

 Shrimp and pork cup dumplings - Shumai